Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Analytic fits to the rkSZ profiles

 To fit the rkSZ profile template to the simulation data, we use the best-fit \cite{2006ApJ...640..691V} parameters, $\mathcal{V}_6$, as priors.
-We report their values in Tab. \ref{tab:vikhlinin_z0} for each subset of the MACSIS sample.
+We report their values in Table~\ref{tab:vikhlinin_z0} for each subset of the MACSIS sample.
 In addition to the selection methods used throughout Section \ref{sec:results}, we split the cluster population in 8 logarithmic mass bins and fit the median density profile for each bin, as shown in Fig.~\ref{fig:density-profile-mass-bins}.
 In the left panel, we show the median density profiles (circles) for each mass bin, fit by a \cite{2006ApJ...640..691V} model.
 On the top-right, the HMF shows that most of the mass bins have a limited number of objects ($\sim 10$).
-To avoid over-fitting to transient features of the density profile, we reduced the dimensionality of the original \cite{2006ApJ...640..691V} parameter space to two free parameters, $\alpha$ and $\varepsilon$, and fixed the others as indicated on the left.
-We set $\beta=2/3$ in line with a $\beta$-model and selected $\rho_0 / \rho_{\rm crit}$, $r_c / r_{500}$ and $r_s / r_{500}$ by inspection.
-The values of the two parameters $\mathcal{V}_2=\{\alpha, \varepsilon\}$ for each mass bin, shown on the right of Fig.~\ref{fig:density-profile-mass-bins}, provided the simple, linear, mass-scaling relations reported in Eqs.~\eqref{eq:Ne_approximation_1} and \eqref{eq:Ne_approximation}.
+To avoid over-fitting to transient features of the density profile, we reduced the dimensionality of the original \cite{2006ApJ...640..691V} parameter space to 5 free parameters, and we set $\alpha=1.5$.
+The values of the parameters $\mathcal{V}_6$ for each mass bin, shown on the right of Fig.~\ref{fig:density-profile-mass-bins-parameters}, provided the simple, linear mass-scaling relations reported in Eq.~\eqref{eq:Ne_approximation} with gradient and slope values listed in Table~\ref{tab:mass-dependence-fit-params}.
 In this work, these scaling relations are only used to provide guidelines for the temperature power spectrum calculation (see Section \ref{sec:power-spectrum}).